-- Statement of institutional fit (not to exceed 250 words) – Explain how your project aligns with CARGC’s mission, fits with one or more CARGC research themes listed above, and contributes to the field of global media and communication studies.
-Please refer to our 5-year report for more information.
+- Cover Letter – Please include a section explaining how your research aligns with CARGC’s mission, fits with one or more CARGC research themes, and contributes to the field of global media and communication studies.

-- CV (not to exceed two single-spaced pages, minimum font size 11) – List degrees, peer-reviewed publications, academic non-peer-reviewed publications, public scholarship, invited talks, conference papers, other relevant qualifications, specific research and language skills.
+- CV (not to exceed three pages) – Please list degrees, peer-reviewed publications, academic non-peer-reviewed publications, public scholarship, invited talks, conference papers, other relevant qualifications, and specific research and language skills.

-All materials except reference letters must be sent as a single PDF document to firstname.lastname@example.org by February 1, 2022.
+All materials must be sent as a single PDF document to firstname.lastname@example.org by February 1, 2023.
 Because of the volume of applications, we are unable to read drafts of submissions.
 Incomplete or late applications will not be considered.
-Applicants should arrange for their letters of recommendation to be sent to the same address by the same date.
-We expect to contact finalists for phone interviews by mid-March and make final decisions shortly thereafter.
+We expect to contact finalists for Zoom interviews by the end of February and make final decisions shortly thereafter.

 If you have additional questions, please email us at email@example.com.
-Kindly do not contact CARGC staff individually.
+Kindly do not contact CARGC staff or the CARGC director individually.

 The University of Pennsylvania is an affirmative action/equal opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other characteristic protected by law.
 Learn More from Penn’s Office of Affirmative Action and Equal Opportunity Programs.